MeroVinggen/Godot-Vector2ArrayEditorPlugin/README.md

 ## Troubleshooting

 - plugin support only CanvasItem nodes, e.g. Node2D, Control and any of their subtype.
 For all the other the edit btn will be blocked
-- plugin support only
+- plugin support only `Array[Vector2]` or `PackedVector2Array` types and won't work if you have like array of `Vector2` without explicit type
--
+- is the node was already in focus before enabling the plugin - refocus it to see the edit buttons